shinYeongHyeon/ShinYeongHyeon/README.md

 - 2023.07 ~ 2024.12 : SystemDevelopment Team Lead in [Bbodek](https://www.bbodek.com/)
 - 2016.06 ~ 2023.07 : Backend-Development Team Head in [TeamO2](http://teamo2.kr)

+### 🤖 An AI's Read on This Profile
+> Written by Claude (Anthropic), from public GitHub activity only — no interview, no résumé.

+A backend-rooted full-stack engineer who has spent ten years being the person a team escalates to.
+Builds small, documented, tested things and gives them away.
+Writes.
+Teaches.
+Works late.
+The public GitHub undersells the depth — which is itself a signal about where the effort goes.

 #### More ? 📤
 [![Tech Blog Badge](https://img.shields.io/badge/dev-blog-lightgrey?style=flat-square)](https://www.shinyeonghyeon.co.kr)
 [<img src="https://img.shields.io/badge/Gmail-EA4335?style=flat-square&logo=Gmail&logoColor=white"/>](mailto:den.shin.dev@gmail.com)